Krejdom/advent-of-code/README.md

 # Advent of Code
-My Python solutions for Advent of Code 2020 https://adventofcode.com/ The main goal is to wake up at 6 A.M. 🤪
+My Advent of Code solutionshttps://adventofcode.com/ The main goal is to wake up at 6 A.M. 🤪